 Arkivet Bar gets its name (which translates to Archive Bar) from its former life as the personal offices and archives of local trader Peder Devold, who ran his fish-oil business on the premises in the early 1900s.
 Facing the cobblestoned streets, it could easily be mistaken for a storefront from the outside, until you spot the copper bar.
 Dark and moody, it’s loved by locals (and visitors) in need of a nightcap.
 Vintage cocktails are the name of the game, but you’ll also find a selection of wines and local beers.

-Apotekergata No 5 is open for daily breakfasts (from 7am to 10am during the week and 8am to 11pm at weekends), lunches (from noon to 3pm) and dinners (from 6pm to 10pm).
+Breakfast is served from 7am to 10am during the week and 8am to 11pm at weekends, and dinners are served from 6pm to 10pm.
+Lunches (from noon to 3pm) are available in summer from 17 May.
 Arkivet Bar is open daily from 6pm to 2am.